 Linking Every SC Child to an Affordable & Appropriate Medical Home

-- Most of them are likely eligible for Medicaid coverage, even though their parents are working and not eligible for coverage.
+- Most of them are likely eligible for Medicaid coverage, even though their parents are working and not eligible for Medicaid coverage themselves.

 - Our field staff is available to provide one-to-one assistance to parents and caregivers in filling out applications and certifying citizenship and income verification documents.